glennpratt/drupal-quick-start/README.md

 It has a long way to go, but those are the goals.

 php-quick-start readme below gives you an idea of how nodes are started, but nothing about Drupal or the roles above.

+# TODO: The following hasn't been updated for Drupal, it's inherited from php-quick-start.

 This guide describes how to build a PHP application stack using Chef cookbooks available from the [Cookbooks Community Site](http://cookbooks.opscode.com) and Opscode's Hosted Chef.
 It assumes you followed the [Getting Started Guide](http://help.opscode.com/faqs/start/how-to-get-started) and have Chef installed.